Skip to the main content.

 5 min read

-Audience members want to book theatre, music and event tickets online.
+Audience members want to book theatre, music, and event tickets online.
 But more than a transaction, your website’s often their first experience of your organisation - and a great online experience can be the first step in a great relationship.
 That’s why we believe a website is a journey, not a destination.
+Let’s dive into your ticketing website design and explore what you can do today to make an impact.

 Your customers want to and will book online.
-And that should be no surprise, considering how familiar they now are with shopping online, for everything from groceries to holidays.
-But if they don’t enjoy the online experience, they’ll start dropping off - leading to a lost sale today, and lost donations, subscriptions or membership income in the longer term.
+And that should be no surprise, considering how familiar they now are with shopping online, for everything from groceries to gifts.
+But if they don’t enjoy your online experience, they’ll start dropping off - leading to a lost sale today, and lost donations, subscriptions, or membership income in the longer term.

-Your website is important not just because it can generate income.
-For many customers, the first interaction with an arts venue is through its website - so you want to create an online user experience that’s in line with your brand, your values, and the quality of welcome you’d offer to anyone walking through your doors.
+But your website is important not just because it can directly generate income.
+For many customers, the first interaction with an arts venue is through its website.
+So, you need to create an online user experience that’s in line with your brand, your values, and the quality of welcome you’d offer to anyone walking through your doors.

 When you’re designing a new website or improving an existing one, ask yourself: